OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 4. Check and wait until there are no active operations with VMs and images.
 5. Stop **opennebula** and rest services.

-..
-TODO - extend point 3 and 4

 Step 10.
 Next steps
 ================================================================================